isspek/candidate_task/README.md

-# candidate_task
+# Task
-This is repository for Hiwi Task at WeST.
+This repository contains data sample and task presentation for the hiwi job at WeST